babaniyi/babaniyi.github.io/_posts/2023-03-22-writing-system-design-for-search-ecommerce.md

 **Index-Based Encoding**.
 As the name implies requires all the unique words in a document, then it assigns an index.
 For instance, suppose we have the following 3 sentences namely *["Men's long-sleeve summer flannel shirt", "White cotton polo", "Women blouse perfect for winter"]*.
 Then our corpus (collection of unique words in a document) would look like this *["men", "long-sleeve", "summer", "flannel", "shirt", "white", "cotton", "polo", "women", "blouse", "perfect", "for", "winter"]*

-Then we assign an index to each word like: "men": 1, "cotton": 2, "summer":3, "white": 4, "polo": 5 and so on.
+We assign an index to each word like: "men": 1, "cotton": 2, "summer":3, "white": 4, "polo": 5 and so on.
 Now that we have assigned a unique index to all the words so that based on the index we can uniquely identify them and replace the words in each sentence with their respective indexes.
 The text query *"White cotton polo"* becomes [4, 2, 5] which is understandable to any machine.

 But there is an issue which needs to be addressed first and that is the consistency of the input.
 Our input needs to be of the same length as our model, it cannot vary.
 It might vary in the real world but needs to be taken care of when we are using it as input to our model.